AlphaWallet/contracts/README.md

 Such a design is the basis of TokenScript's 2018/2019 FIFA/UEFA ticket experiments, where tickets "spawn" on-chain if needed.

 At the moment - 2021 - Weiwu is expanding the functionality to allow NFT artwork to spawn only when someone is willing to pay for it.
+See more in [DvP architect](dvp_arch.md)

 In financial institutions, this is termed "deliver-versus-payment", hence the name of this repo.
 It was initially called Spawnable by our team members enamoured by first-person P2P shooters, where a player "spawn" into existence.